Braves vs. Nationals Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Lane Thomas and others are listed when the Atlanta Braves host the Washington Nationals at Truist Park on Saturday (first pitch at 4:10 PM ET).
+Player prop bet options for Ronald Acuna Jr., Lane Thomas and others are listed when the Atlanta Braves host the Washington Nationals at Truist Park on Sunday (at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!